 If you prefer something already printed, Colin Norman's Writing essays: A short guide, produced by the Department of English here at Queen's and available in the bookstore, is strongly recommended.

 Your instructor will set a minimum and maximum length for essays.
 Instructors will often set specific guidelines for margins and font size in order to save themselves having to count words: keep your instructor happy by following these.
 Such limits are always carefully chosen and should be followed.
 They are usually intended to offer enough room to cover your topic, but not enough to accommodate padding, digressions, and rambling.
 Footnotes or endnotes should be used for citations and references, not discussion.
 If your paper is substantially shorter than the guidelines, you are probably not covering the topic in sufficient detail.
 Your instructor is concerned with the quality of your work, rather than its quantity.
 Length will not, of itself, lead to a better mark.
 If you find your essay is too long, careful editing (elimination of redundancies, superfluous words, and digression) can usually trim an essay that you think has no fat by up to twenty percent.
-The Writing Centre offers a useful handout: Eliminating Wordiness.
+Queen's Student Academic Success Services offers a useful handout: Eliminating Wordiness.

 Important reminder: When you use ancient sources, you will probably be using a translation.
 When choosing a topic and writing an essay you should be careful not to forget that.
 The English words before you reflect the translators' interpretations of the original texts and not the originals.
 Be careful in how much weight you give specific vocabulary in your translations.